-Measurements of acid volatile sulfide (AVS) and simutaneoulsy extracted metals (SEM) in sediments are used to evaluate the toxicity of metals to indigenous benthic organisms.
+Measurements of acid volatile sulfide (AVS) and simultaneously extracted metals (SEM) in sediments are used to evaluate the toxicity of metals to indigenous benthic organisms.
 AVS is volatilized from sediments by the addition of acid and SEM are the metals extracted during the AVS procedure.
-The AVS/SEM method gives a better indication of sediment toxicity to benthic organisms than measurements of "total" metals by measuring the "bioavailable" fraction of metals present.
+The AVS/SEM method reflects a more accurate indication of sediment toxicity to benthic organisms (than measurements of "total" metals) by measuring the "bioavailable" fraction of metals present.
 Toxicity of the sediment is evaluated by calculating the sum of the SEM (umol/g dry weight) divided by the AVS concentration (in the same units): a ratio less than or equal to 1 indicates that the sediment metals are not bioavailable, while a ratio of greater than 1 indicates that the metals are bioavailable.

 The AVS/SEM method typically measures concentrations of AVS and SEM (including cadmium, copper, lead, nickel and zinc) liberated during the acidification of a 1-10g sediment sample.
 The acid liberates the volatile sulfides and the sediment slurry is purged with oxygen-free nitrogen to collect the AVS into a buffer solution.
 The AVS is then measured using an ion-selective electrode.
 The SEM are determined after filtration through a 0.45 um membrane filter and analysis using standard analytical techniques including ICP/MS.